Unknown Destinies volume 1, edited by Fiction4All (ebook review).

 First up is ‘What Bot Invaders?’, a tale of smart technology going wrong.
 Leanne wakes late because the alarm doesn’t go off to find that her toothbrush rattles her skull and her car wants to crash itself.
 Arriving at work, she sees that the whole country is in the same plight, but who’s behind it?

 Two stories by Nelder end the book.
 ‘The Orbe Below’ is set in the far future.
-Pebble, an asteroid mining supply ship, is sent to investigate a minor planet orbiting a dying sun.
+Pebble, a supply ship for asteroid mining, is sent to investigate a minor planet orbiting a dying sun.
 About the size of Pluto, it has higher gravity than it should and a perfectly smooth surface.
-This is an old-fashioned space adventure with modern science and I loved it.
+The film is an old-fashioned space adventure with modern science, and I loved it.

 ‘Clickety Clackety’ is a touching and clever little fantasy by Wynelda Ann Deaver.
-A smelly old beggar jumps out in front of Jenna and says, ‘Clickety clackety, miserly wiserly’ and she has to guess his name.
+A smelly old beggar suddenly appears in front of Jenna and says, ‘Clickety clackety, miserly wiserly,’ prompting her to guess his name.
 She knows him.
-Her soul knows him and the game is very important.
+Her soul knows him, and the game is crucial.
 At night, she dreams of fairy tales and wizards.

 ‘Lucifer And The Large Hadron Collider’ by Ian McKinley has scientists restarting the Large Hadron Collider after an upgrade.
 A silver sphere appears over the master control panel.
-‘You rang?’, it says.
-Everyone panics except Maureen McNeil, so it makes her the spokeswoman for planet Earth and has a chat.
-SF stories about the Collider are quite common now, often clever and this is a fine one.
+‘You rang?’ it says.
+Everyone panics except Maureen McNeil, so it makes her the spokeswoman for planet Earth, and she has a chat.
+SF stories about the Collider are quite common now, often clever, and this instance is a fine one.
 ‘Atom-smashing monkeys’ is a good description of the human race.

 Liam A. Spinage has two stories.
 In ‘Flotsam’, set in the coastal town of Esperanza, two children, Ocarina and Serena, find a lady on the beach, clearly washed up from a shipwreck, for the debris of it is nearby.
 They tell their parents, Agrio and Alegria.
-The village has a rule for flotsam: finders keepers and some percentage donated to the town.
+The village has a rule regarding flotsam: the finders keep it, but a percentage must be donated to the town.
 Barzao, a local troublemaker, thinks Agrio’s family is cheating, hiding stuff away.
-Unexpected twists but the ending wasn’t altogether clear.
+Although there were unexpected twists, the ending was not entirely clear.

 ‘Poster Girl’ features Faith, Hope and Joy, best friends in Salvation, Montana, a decent, god-fearing community.
 When Joy goes missing, her father, Sheriff Carpenter, searches desperately, as does everyone else.
-Small town America is an excellent setting for many stories and this is well told but the ending didn’t quite gel for me.
+Small-town America is an excellent setting for many stories, and the plot is well told, but the ending didn’t quite gel for me.

 Rie Sheridan Rose has three tales in the book.
-‘Steel Velvet’ is about a super-nerd named Carter Dallas, who has an IQ off the scale, 20/20 vision and great athletic ability.
-He works for the World Space Consortium, trying to get mankind out there colonising planets but his hobby is building the perfect woman.
-Surely such a man could get a fine woman ready-made by nature?
-It’s an interesting yarn that becomes increasingly fantastical towards the end.
+‘Steel Velvet’ tells the story of Carter Dallas, a super-nerd with an exceptional IQ, 20/20 vision, and exceptional athletic ability.
+He works for the World Space Consortium, trying to get mankind to colonise planets, but his hobby is building the perfect woman.
+Such a man could acquire a fine woman ready-made by nature?
+It’s an intriguing yarn that becomes increasingly fantastical towards the end.

 ‘Home by Sunset’ has a woman on a galloping horse desperate to be home by sunset lest the Wraiths get her.
-This introduces itself as a mediaeval style horror yarn but turns out to be something different.
-Clever, but it didn’t quite click with me.
+This introduces itself as a mediaeval-style horror yarn but turns out to be something different.
+Although the story is clever, it didn’t quite resonate with me.

 There are seven stories from Marise Morland, mostly very short and very quirky.
 In ‘Ego Trip’, a king or a hologram goes walking in his city, where subjects tremble at the sight of him or tourists gape.
 Which is it?

-An odd, subtle piece.
-‘Buttoned Up’ has Vooq and his girlfriend Zozara tasked with tracking down five powerful buttons which guarantee the peace between the Exfoliant Systems and the Bellicosian Cluster in a brief Douglas Adams style space opera.
+This piece is characterised by its odd and subtle nature.
+‘Buttoned Up’ has Vooq and his girlfriend Zozara tasked with tracking down five powerful buttons that guarantee the peace between the Exfoliant Systems and the Bellicosian Cluster in a brief Douglas Adams-style space opera.

-In ‘Sustenance’, Teon, an apprentice Weavewright, helping to maintain the Weave that underpins the cosmos, tries to recruit certain human artists who have the potential to do the job.
+In ‘Sustenance’, Teon, an apprentice Weavewright, tries to recruit certain human artists with the potential to help maintain the Weave that underpins the cosmos.
 Humans are difficult, though, especially artists.

-‘Roxette’ shows us that the lot of a spaceman’s wife is not a happy one.
+‘Roxette’ demonstrates that the life of a spaceman’s wife is often challenging.
 ‘Crowning Achievement’ features a re-enactment of the coronation of Elizabeth II by the Crown Protectorate of Brexit for the 999th ESP-fod.
 The show must go on.
-I enjoyed the work of Marise Morland and will look out for it in future.
+I enjoyed the work of Marise Morland and will look out for it in the future.

 ‘Caballo Chronicles: The Nocturnals vs. The Boondockers’ by Chris Rodriguez was confusing with many characters and a lot of magic, I think.

-In ‘Chico On The Floor’ by Rickey Rivers Jr., the protagonist and his fellows are chained to computers in bright rooms and forced to type endlessly.
+In ‘Chico On The Floor’ by Rickey Rivers Jr, the protagonist and his fellows are chained to computers in bright rooms and forced to type endlessly.
 They yearn to escape.
-Brilliant last line.
+The last line of the story is truly brilliant.
 If I were the editor, I would have closed the anthology with ‘Chico On The Floor’, but the publishers decided otherwise.

 Eamonn Murphy